gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 So to recap, the nice part of the static site setup is that your website is just static assets that are sitting somewhere ready to be served to user requests.
 No need to maintain a runtime, a database, application code, or complex optimized web servers.

-On the downside, you have to keep separate template files that will eventually rendered as HTML on the browser, and Javascript file that will eventually manipulate that HTML again on the browser (and CSS assets too).
+But the downside is you have to keep separate template files that will eventually rendered as HTML on the browser, and Javascript file that will eventually manipulate that HTML again on the browser (and CSS assets too).

 ## Enter the new world order
 I [started experimenting](https://kostasbariotis.com/hands-on-react-js/) with React two years ago.
 It came with so many features out of the box that no one ever has seen except the guys working internally on Facebook’s codebase.
 But the thing that stood out immediately was the way which React was handling the DOM, aka the Virtual DOM.